mtr-commerce/shopify-download-files/README.md

 ### 1. Go to files page: https://YOUR_STORE_NAME_HERE.myshopify.com/admin/settings/files?limit=250
 ### 2. Open the browser JS console.
-### 3. Copy and paste the following snippet in the console.
+### 3. Copy and paste the following snippet in the console and hit Enter.
 ```var simulateClick = function (elem) {
 	var evt = new MouseEvent('click', {
 		bubbles: true,